Cologne-Geomorphological-Software-Lab/CGDB/README.md

 cp prototype/local_settings_TEMPLATE.py prototype/local_settings.py
 ```

-Edit local_settings.py with a text editor or an IDE according to the official Django documentation, especially the section on Geodjango: https://docs.djangoproject.com/en/5.2/ref/contrib/gis/install/ It is advisable to use SpatialLite initially for development:
+For local development, edit local_settings.py with a text editor or an IDE according to the official Django documentation, especially the section on Geodjango: https://docs.djangoproject.com/en/5.2/ref/contrib/gis/install/ It is advisable to use SpatialLite initially for development.
+Also set the locations for STATIC_URL and MEDIA_URL.
+Set DEBUG = True:

 ```
 DATABASES = {